 Imagine a world where you can shape the regulations that ensure the health, safety and welfare of the people who live in, work in and visit the community you serve.
 You don't have to.

 The International Code Council develops construction and public safety codes through a governmental consensus process.
-The governmental consensus process leaves the final determination of code provisions in the hands of public safety officials who, with no vested financial interest, can legitimately represent the public interest.
 This system of code development has provided the highest level of safety in the world for more than 90 years.